lj1mani/balance-app/out/production/BalanceApp/README.md

 Select month and year
 A table will appear with one row per day and calculated profit

+## Database Configuration

+For security reasons, database credentials are not stored directly in the source code.
+Instead, they are loaded from a configuration file (`db.properties`).

+### 1. Create the Configuration File
+1. In the project root folder, you will find a file named `db.properties.example`.
+2. Make a copy of it and rename it to `db.properties`.

 ### Dependencies

 Swing – GUI framework